accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/methodologie.md

 To enable the terminal to be controlled by an external keyboard, the "Full keyboard access" option needs to be activated.
 To do this, go to *Settings &gt; Accessibility &gt; Keyboards &gt; Full keyboard access* and activate "Full keyboard access".

 iOS allows you to specify a focus style for users using an external device (*Settings &gt; Accessibility &gt; Keyboard &gt; Full Keyboard Access*).
-The user can choose:
+The user can choose to:
-- hide it automatically after a configurable time;
+- to hide it automatically after a configurable time;
-- increase the size of the when focused;
+- to increase the focus size;
-- increase the contrast;
+- to increase the contrast;
-- choose the colour.
+- the colour.

 ##### Android

 Using an external keyboard with Android requires a few additional settings to be effective.
-In order for the interfaces and functions to be fully accessible from the keyboard, you need to use the [Switch Access] application (https://support.google.com/accessibility/android/answer/6122836?hl=fr) with an external keyboard.
+In order for the interfaces and functions to be fully accessible from the keyboard, you need to use the [Switch Access](https://support.google.com/accessibility/android/answer/6122836?hl=fr) application with an external keyboard.

 A configuration guide allows you to configure your external keyboard step by step by defining switches.
 It is available in *Preferences &gt; Accessibility &gt; Switch Access &gt; Settings &gt; Open configuration guide*.
 You will associate two actions:
 - *Move to the next option*: press the key on the keyboard you wish to associate (we recommend <kbd>Tab</kbd> to retain the keys used when browsing on a computer).